saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

  - IaaS provides the basic building block for cloud IT.
 It gives access to networking, computer (virtual or dedicated) and data storage space.
 It is a pay-as-you-go service.

+### IaaS is commonly usef in the following scenarios:

+  Migrating workload workloads.
+Typically, IaaS facilities are managed in a similar way as on-premises infrastructure and provide an easy migration path for moving existing applications to the cloud.

+  Test and development.
+Teams can quickly set up and dismantle test and development environments, bringing new applications to market faster.
+IaaS makes scaling development and testing environments, fast and economical.

+  Storage, backup, and recovery.
+Organizations avoid the capital outlay and complexity of storage management, which typically which require skilled staff to manage data and meet legal and compliance requirements.
+IaaS is useful for managing unpredictable demand and steadily growing storage needs.
+IaaS can also simplify the planning and management of backup and recovery systems.# 2.
+Platform as a service (PaaS):

 ## 2. Platform as a service (PaaS):

  - PaaS removes the need to manage underlying infrastructure (usually hardware and software systems).
 It allows to focus on the deployment and management of your applications.
 This helps you be more efficient as you don't need to worry about resource procurement, capacity planning, software maintenance, patching, or any of the other undifferentiated heavy systems involved.
 It is designed to make it easier for developers to quickly create web or mobile apps, without thinking about setting up or managing the underlying infrastructure of servers, storage, network and databases needed for development.

+### PaaS is commonly used in the following scenarios:

+  Development framework.
+PaaS provides a framework that developers can build upon to develop or customize cloud-based applications.
+Just like Microsoft Excel macro, PaaS lets developers create applications using built-in software components.
+Cloud features such as scalability, high-availability, and multi-tenant capability are included, reducing the amount of coding that developers must do.

+  Analytics or business intelligence.
+Tools provided as a service with PaaS allow organizations to analyze and mine their data.
+They can find insights and patterns, and predict outcomes to improve business decisions such as forecasting, product design, and investment returns.

 ## 3. Software as a service (SaaS):